Kenya Pipeline IPO Extended: Is KPC Overpriced at KSh 9?

 February 19, 2026

-The Kenya Pipeline IPO has officially been extended after slower-than-expected subscription at the offer price of KSh 9.00 per share.
+The Kenya Pipeline IPO was officially extended after slower-than-expected subscription at the offer price of KSh 9.00 per share - a move that intensified debate over whether the KPC IPO price was too high heading into the Nairobi Securities Exchange (NSE) listing.

 Why Was the Kenya Pipeline IPO Extended?